-COVID-19 Coronavirus (SARS-CoV-2) Whole Genome Sequencing via NGS for Viral Detection, Tracking and Surveillance
+COVID-19 Coronavirus (SARS-CoV-2) Whole Genome Sequencing Kits for Viral Detection, Tracking and Surveillance

-Check out the Latest SARS Product: Emerging Variants Add-on Panel v2 Covers all Characteristic Mutations of Omicron and its Sub-Lineages: BA.1, BA.2, BA2.12.1, BA.3, BA.4, and BA.5.
+Check out the Latest SARS Product: Emerging Variants Add-on Panel v2 Covers all Characteristic Mutations of Omicron and its Sub-Lineages: BA.1, BA.2, BA2.12.1, BA.
+2.75, BA.3, BA.4, and BA.5.
+Newest variants (XBB) can be identified via FLEX Kit.

 Why COVID-19 / SARS-CoV-2 Whole Genome Sequencing (COVID-19 Sequencing or SARS-CoV-2 Sequencing)?